cap-tee/cheri-docs/morello/BareMetalOnMorello/TFAbaremetalPayload/TFAPurecap.md

 **Step 2: Build the project in Development Studio**

-Exclude the default initialisation from the build using `-nostartfiles` in the Linker **Other Flags** box.
+Exclude the default initialisation (initialisation for EL3) from the build using `-nostartfiles` in the Linker **Other Flags** box.

-Set the build options for [purecap](./../BareMetalExamples/Compiling/Compiling.md).
+Set the build options for [purecap](./../BareMetalExamples/Compiling/Compiling.md), or leave as default for standard armv8.

 Then build your project as normal from Development Studio.